DataDog/helm-charts/charts/datadog/README.md

     useHostPort: true
 ```

-### Enabling APM and Trace
+### Enabling APM and Tracing

-APM is enabled by default using a socket for communication; more details about the applications configuration are available on the [official documentation](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm)
+APM is enabled by default using a socket for communication in the out of the box [values.yaml](values.yaml) file; more details about the applications configuration are available on the [official documentation](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm)
 Update your [datadog-values.yaml](values.yaml) file with the following configration to enabled TCP communication using a `hostPort`:

 ```yaml